 (d) to sell by retail any poison,

-in or at any pharmacy or other premises or place of business specified in the licence, to any person who satisfies the Commissioner of Health that he is a fit and proper person to be the holder of such a licence.
+in or at any pharmacy or other premises or place of business specified in the licence, to any person who satisfies the CEO that he is a fit and proper person to be the holder of such a licence.

-(2) An application for a licence under this section shall be made in the prescribed manner to the Commissioner of Health, who may in his discretion grant or refuse the licence.
+(2) An application for a licence under this section shall be made in the prescribed manner to the CEO, who may in his discretion grant or refuse the licence.

-(3) The Commissioner of Health shall not grant any licence under this section unless and until he is satisfied that the premises of the applicant are suitable for the purpose in respect of which application is made for the licence, and are properly and hygienically equipped for that purpose.
+(3) The CEO shall not grant any licence under this section unless and until he is satisfied that the premises of the applicant are suitable for the purpose in respect of which application is made for the licence, and are properly and hygienically equipped for that purpose.

-(4) The Commissioner of Health may grant —
+(4) The CEO may grant —

 (a) to a pharmaceutical chemist, a licence to sell by retail any poison;